ziyazee/simpleRestAPI/README.md

 # A simple Rest API using Django framework
-This api make a get and post request for the model Student
+This api makes a get and post request for the model Student

 # Language